 Many of the ingredients in skincare products are surrounded in mystery, causing confusion and doubt over whether they should be used or not.

-Retinoids are a group of compounds that are derived from vitamin A. They can sometimes be referred to as retinoic acid, but most of the time, you’ll see them listed on skincare as retinoids.
+Retinoids are a group of compounds that are derived from vitamin A. They can sometimes be referred to as retinoic acid, but most of the time, you’ll see them listed on skincare products such as topical retinoid creams, as retinoids.

-They’re usually topical, in that they’re applied directly to the skin and most of the time.
-When used for problem skin rather than cosmetically for ageing skin, they’re issued on prescription.
-Common topical retinoid treatment creams are tretinoin and adapalene.
+They’re usually topical, in that they’re applied directly to the skin.
+Most of the time, when used for problem skin rather than cosmetically for ageing skin, they’re issued on prescription.

 Retinoids, on the other hand, are used to help treat problem skin conditions such as acne.
 They can also be used to lighten patches of skin that have been darkened by hyperpigmentation problems.